Stakeholder engagement to create shared value

 We also consult regularly with our CSV Council, an external advisory council formed in 2009.
-The Council provides advice to the Executive Board to ensure the sound development of Nestlé’s long-term sustainability and the positive social and economic impact of the CSV business strategy.
+The Council provides advice to the Executive Board to ensure the sound development of our long-term sustainability and the positive social and economic impact of the Creating Shared Value business strategy.
 It has no formal governance role.

 Our key topics for stakeholder engagement

 We engage with our stakeholders through a variety of platforms and on a range of topics.

 Limiting global warming to 1.5°C requires transformational change and stakeholder collaboration across industries, governments and society.

 Through a series of reports, commitment announcements, events and organization memberships, we are transparent about our commitment to climate action.

 By 2025, we aim to design over 95% of our plastic packaging for recycling and continue to work toward 100% being recyclable or reusable, and we are targeting a reduction of virgin plastics by one third by the same date.

 Working alongside partners, such as TerraCycle, a social enterprise engaged in projects to eliminate waste, to develop new solutions is one of the ways in which we are trying to make this happen.